 You will also need to check out the measurements of both sides of the blade.
 Many fences give plenty of space on the right side and not so much on the left.
 If you’re left-handed [1], this could become an issue.

-The right weight is also essential to get the best aftermarket table saw fence.
+The right weight is also essential when considering the best aftermarket table saw fence for you.
 Most table saws can take tens of pounds of weight, but that doesn’t mean they should.
 A table saw fence that’s too heavy can put a lot of unnecessary strain on your table and even warp the surface.

 However, a fence that is too light can break with just a bit of pressure.
 It may also be unable to clamp heavier boards and could cause injury if something snaps.